LedgerHQ/app-passwords/README.md

 - If the keyboard is not recognized by your computer, have a look [here](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues)

+## Tests

+Tests are written with Pytest.
+Before running them, you first need to compile the application with env variable `TESTING=1`:

+`make all TESTING=1 `

+Then you can execute tests on speculos with:

+`pytest`

+To run tests on a real device, load the app on it:

+`make load TESTING=1 `

+Then open the app on your device and run:

+`pytest --hid`

 ## Future work

 This release is an early alpha - among the missing parts :